 So Can You Ever Lay On Just Sand?

 Are then any instances where a sand only mixture will be enough?
 Potentially on 50mm thick concrete slabs which measure 90cm x 60cm or something of the same equivalent you may “get away with“ using sand due to the sheer weight of the pieces alone.
 But be prepared that even with these huge slabs, over time there maybe movement'

 We'd always, always recommend bedding slabs down.
 Whilst you may get away with it in some instances, the vast majority of slabs won't stay put when laid straight onto sand.
 We'd recommend bedding the slabs down with a simple mortar mix each and every time.
 Avoid laying straight on to sand as whilst it may be convenient, the headaches are simply not worth it.

-Hopefully the above article has helped you understand how to create your perfect mortar mix and why cement is an important element to the installation process.
-To us if you are laying Sandstone, Limestone, slate, Granite or Porcelain then Cement is a must.
+Hopefully, the above article has helped you understand how to create your perfect mortar mix and why cement is an important element in the installation process.
+To us, if you are laying Sandstone, Limestone, Slate, Granite or Porcelain then cement is a must.